DHS.gov Website Redesign and Content Migration

 1. Simplify and unify our site

-• The information architecture is new and improved, informed by heuristic best practices and user-centered design,
+• The information architecture is new and improved, informed by heuristic best practices and user-centered design.

-• We included an easy-to-navigate “how do I” section which quickly lets users find the information they need to complete their tasks when they visit the site
+• We included an easy-to-navigate “how do I” section, which quickly lets users find the information they need to complete their tasks when they visit the site.

-• We highlighted our engagement channels with a new “get involved” section
+• We highlighted our engagement channels with a new “get involved” section.

-2. Embrace customer service standards for the web
+2. Embrace web customer service standards.

 • We moved from an org-centric to a customer-centric structure (We restructured DHS.gov to offer a consolidated resource for priority topics in a unified voice)

-3. Enhance content quality, especially search
+3. Enhance content quality, especially search.

-• We created new online directories
+• We created new online directories.

-• A self-service applications directory showcasing more than 60 applications from across the enterprise available in one place for users
+• A self-service applications directory showcasing more than 60 applications from across the enterprise, available in one place for users

 • A social media directory to showcase these channels from across the enterprise to promote public engagement